 A service dog needs to be obedient, well-trained, and intelligent, and Australian shepherds encompass all of these qualities and more.
 They are calm, approachable, and family-friendly dogs with the perfect temperament and character for service training.
 They are also loyal to a fault and cautious of strangers when protecting their owner.

-Australian shepherds are extremely popular family dogs, placing 17th out of nearly 200 dog breeds recognized by the American Kennel Club (AKC).
 As a member of the AKC Herding Group, Australian shepherds have a proven track record of skill, obedience, and instinct that allows them to handle multiple tasks for their chosen handlers with ease.

 Aussies may weigh anywhere from 40 to 65 pounds and stand 18 to 23 inches tall, so they are a compatible size to service most individuals.
-Whether it is assisting with disabilities, providing companionship to nursing home patients, or comforting sick children in hospitals, these loyal dogs have numerous pros as a service dog:
+Whether it is assisting with disabilities, providing companionship to nursing home patients, or comforting sick children in hospitals, these loyal dogs have numerous pros as a service dogs: